 Common Hand Procedures

-A condition caused by pressure to the median nerve within the wrist, or “carpal tunnel” near the base of the palm.
+This condition is caused by pressure to the median nerve within the wrist, or “carpal tunnel” near the base of the palm.
 If you suffer from carpal tunnel syndrome, you may experience one or a combination of the following:

 For patients with mild symptoms, simply reducing repetitive activity or taking more frequent breaks to rest and stretch may be enough to keep things under control.
 Anti-inflammatory medicines may be helpful to settle down a short-term flare up.
 If the nighttime numbness is the main issue, wrist braces worn while sleeping, cannot keep people comfortable.
 If symptoms are not adequately controlled with the above treatments, consideration sometimes is made for surgery.
 The surgery is a very safe and is typically done as an outpatient procedure that does not require general anesthesia.
 For most people with surgery only needs to be done once.

-A condition brought on by increased pressure or stretching of the ulnar nerve at the inner side of the elbow, a site commonly called the “funny bone”.
+Cubital tunnel syndrome is a condition brought on by increased pressure or stretching of the ulnar nerve at the inner side of the elbow, a site commonly called the “funny bone.”
 Symptoms of cubital tunnel syndrome typically include pain and/or weakness in the forearm, numbness, and/or tingling most often in the ring and little fingers.

 Three other common types of arthritis include:

 - Gouty arthritis